USEPA/e-manifest/README.md

 EPA's [Hazardous Waste Electronic Manifest System (E-Manifest)](https://www.epa.gov/hwgenerators/hazardous-waste-electronic-manifest-system-e-manifest) page

-All our [active cards and issues] (/issues) are posted in this GitHub Repository.
+All our [active cards and issues](https://github.com/USEPA/e-manifest/issues) are posted in this GitHub Repository.
 We will be posting additional documents as well as issues that we want user feedback on in the near future.

 Additional Resources: